Nanoscience and Technology

 In the nanoscience and technology major, you will draw on the strengths of all the basic sciences including chemistry, physics, maths, structural biology and materials science and engineering.
 This major reflects the interdisciplinary nature of these fields.

-To prepare for your nanoscience and technology major, you will take junior mathematics, physics, chemistry and engineering units.
+To best prepare for your nanoscience and technology major, you should consider taking units in junior mathematics, physics, chemistry and engineering.

-You will take intermediate chemistry, physics and engineering units, which will form the prerequisites for your senior units of study.
+You will choose from units in intermediate chemistry, physics and engineering, which will form the prerequisites for your senior units of study.
 It is important that you plan ahead and have an idea of which senior units you need to take for this major, in order to enrol in the appropriate intermediate units.